MatthewRizzo/door_detector/README.md

     - When program is running, waits for reciept of a packet from the client.
     - On reciept, triggers a basic popup or notification on laptop that door has been opened
     - **Currently, must be run on Windows for graphical aspect of tkinter**
+        - TODO: next branch / implementation will move from tkinter to web apps, so it can run agnostic to OS... basically moving to Linux or WSL

 **Note:** All client-side code will be written in a completely seperate directory than server-side.
 This is because the client-side code will need to be compiled and run without interaction from server-side.